stripe-samples/issuing-treasury/README.md

 *Note: This application serves as an example and should not proceed to production deployment as it is.*

-## Acknowledgment to Devias Theme
+## Elevate Your Development with Devias Pro

-The Devias theme significantly contributed to the swift construction of this sample app.
-Besides providing an elegant display, Devias offers a streamlined integration with Material UI.
-The effective utilization of this free theme allowed us to deliver a high-quality and engaging sample app.
+The free Devias theme, licensed under MIT, played a vital role in the swift rewrite of this sample app.
+Beyond delivering an elegant UX, this theme seamlessly integrated with Material UI and React, enabling us to create a compelling and high-quality sample app.

-### Accelerating Development with Devias Pro

-Although the free Devias theme was instrumental in building this sample application, for developers who are aiming for a full-featured, production-ready application, we recommend the Devias Pro version.
+While the free Devias theme was instrumental in the creation of this sample app, we recommend the Devias Pro version for developers aiming to build full-featured, production-ready applications.

-Devias Pro extends beyond the capacity of the free version, providing an extensive array of advanced components and features designed to expedite and enrich your development process.
-With Devias Pro, you gain access to additional layouts, advanced React components, and pre-built dashboards, not to mention TypeScript support that underpins clean, robust, and scalable code.
+Devias Pro goes above and beyond the capabilities of the free version, offering an extensive array of advanced components and features carefully crafted to expedite and enhance your development process.
+By upgrading to Devias Pro, you'll gain access to additional layouts, advanced React components, pre-built dashboards, and essential TypeScript support that ensures your code remains clean, robust, and scalable.

-One of the key advantages of Devias Pro is its inclusion of Figma design files.
-These files empower developers to efficiently build complex user experiences with precision and consistency.
-The design resources and components available in Devias Pro are patterned after modern UX/UI best practices, providing a smooth, optimized user experience out of the box.

-By choosing Devias Pro, you're not just getting a theme; you're getting a robust toolset designed to help you turn your ideas into fully fledged, industrial-strength applications faster.
-It's a springboard that propels your project from its inception to a production-ready state in less time.

-We appreciate the pivotal role Devias themes have played in the development of this sample app, and wholeheartedly recommend a step up to Devias Pro for developers keen on accelerating their development cycles, improving the overall quality of their products, and delivering a top-tier user experience.

-You can explore and experience the prodigious benefits of Devias Pro [here](https://material-kit-pro-react.devias.io/).
+Explore and experience the benefits of Devias Pro [here](https://material-kit-pro-react.devias.io/).